 Following is another important post if you are upgrading from SCCM 2012 to CB – “SCCM ConfigMgr 2012 to CB Current Branch Upgrade Unofficial Checklist“.

 Prerequisite checks before actual CAS and Primary Upgrade

-We may need to remove the remote site systems which are running on unsupported operating systems like Server 2008 R2.
+We may need to remove the remote site systems running on unsupported operating systems like Server 2008 R2.
 Specifically, this is applicable for all the remote site systems apart from DPs.

 SCCM Upgrade of CAS and Primary Servers

-Once the prerequisite checks are completed successfully, then the actual upgrade process of CAS and primary servers is very straightforward.
+Once the prerequisite checks are completed successfully, the actual upgrade process of CAS and primary servers is very straightforward.
 I would recommend performing CAS and Primary servers upgrade during the same weekend.
-We need to make sure that all the primary servers have set the proper service window for the upgrade of SCCM CB 1702.
+We need to make sure that all the primary servers have set the proper service window to upgrade SCCM CB 1702.